+Wedged between the Serengeti and the Great Rift Valley is the UNESCO World Heritage site of Ngorongoro Conservation Area, a sweeping landscape of grassy plains, forests, and volcanic craters.
 At the heart of this wilderness, andBeyond Ngorongoro Crater Lodge sits on the southern rim of its10-mile-wide namesake crater, the world’s largest intact caldera.
 An astonishing 20,000-plus animals populate the open grassland that spreads across the caldera’s floor.
 UNESCO calls the stunning combination of the landscape and its wildlife concentration “one of the greatest natural wonders of the planet.”

 The region’s human presence dates back some 3.6 million years.
 For thousands of years, various pastoralist tribes have populated the area around the crater.
-Today, more than 40,000 Maasai people continue their traditional way of life here, and grazing their cattle, donkeys, goats, and sheep in the Ngorongoro Conservation Area.
-The Hadza, an ancient hunter-gatherer people who speak a unique clicking language, live on the land near Lake Eyasi.
+Today, more than 40,000 Maasai people continue their traditional way of life here, grazing their cattle, donkeys, goats, and sheep in the Ngorongoro Conservation Area.
+The Hadza, an ancient hunter-gatherer people who speak a unique clicking language, live near Lake Eyasi.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.